 Clean something in my house I’ve avoided cleaning

 Start a garden

-_Use an aromatherapy diffuser (Be cautious of allergies)
+Use an aromatherapy diffuser (but be cautious of allergies!)

 Take a different route to work